Como 1907

-Como 1907 (/it/) is an Italian professional football club based in Como, Lombardy.
-The club competes in the Serie A, the first tier of Italian football, after achieving promotion in the 2023–24 Serie B season.

-Founded in 1907 as Como Foot-Ball Club, the club adopted royal blue as its colours, and has played its home matches in 13,602-capacity Stadio Giuseppe Sinigaglia since 1928.
-The club currently has the richest club owners in Italian football after the club was bought by the Hartono brothers (Robert Budi Hartono and Michael Bambang Hartono) through Djarum Group on 2019.
-The club's minority shareholders include its current head coach, Cesc Fàbregas, and football legend Thierry Henry.
+Como 1907 (/it/) is an Italian professional football club based in Como, Lombardy, that competes in Serie A, the top flight of the Italian football system.
+Founded in 1907 as Como Foot-Ball Club, the team traditionally plays in royal blue and has hosted home matches at the Stadio Giuseppe Sinigaglia since 1928.
+The club was acquired in 2019 by the Hartono brothers (Robert Budi Hartono and Michael Bambang Hartono) through Djarum Group.
+Minority shareholders in the club include head coach Cesc Fàbregas and former international footballer Thierry Henry.

-Como's first season in the top flight of Italian football was in the 1913–14 Prima Categoria, and remained there until relegation in 1922.
-Como secured their illustrious history in the 1930–31 season, as Gedeon Lukács led a triumphant promotion to Serie B, where Como finished unbeaten in both regular season and the play-offs of the Prima Divisione, scoring 90 goals in 32 matches and conceded only 24 goals.
+Como made its top-tier debut in the 1913–14 Prima Categoria and remained in the top division until its relegation in 1922.
+During the 1930–31 Prima Divisione season, head coach Gedeon Eugen Lukács guided the team to promotion to Serie B; Como went undefeated throughout both the regular season and the promotion play-offs, scoring 90 goals and conceding 24 in 32 matches.

-Consecutive relegations in 2000s have caused financial difficulties to Como.
-In 2004, the club were declared bankrupt and excluded from participation in Italian professional football.
-They were immediately admitted to Serie D, the top level of non-professional football in Italy, where they spent three seasons before earning promotion back to Serie C2 in 2007.
-After a further bankruptcy in 2016, a new company re-founded the club in 2017 and was admitted to Serie D.
+In the 2000s, severe financial distress led to consecutive relegations for the club.
+Como was declared bankrupt in 2004 and excluded from professional league participation.
+Re-established in Serie D—the top level of non-professional Italian football—the club spent three seasons in the division before earning promotion to Serie C2 in 2007.
+Following another bankruptcy in 2016, a new corporate entity refounded the club in 2017, re-entering competition in Serie D.

-Since being bought by the Hartono brothers, who were ranked the 64th and 66th richest men by Forbes in 2022 and the richest football club owners in Italy in 2024, the club returned to Serie B, and in 2024, for the first time in 21 years, was promoted to Serie A.
+Under the ownership of the Hartono brothers—ranked among the world's wealthiest individuals by Forbes and the richest owners in Italian football—the club climbed back to Serie B before securing promotion to Serie A in 2024, ending a 21-year absence from the top flight.
+Como finished 10th in their return season.
+In the 2025–26 season, the club placed 4th, securing qualification for European competition for the first time since participating in the 1980–81 Mitropa Cup and earning its debut appearance in the UEFA Champions League.